 How do you care for elephant ears in winter?

-The advice on how to care for elephant ears in your garden during winter will differ slightly depending on the hardiness zone in which you live.
+If you want to overwinter elephant ears in your yard, advice will differ slightly depending on the hardiness zone in which you live.

-Elephants ears will not survive frosts, so if you live in a colder zone, or the UK, dig up the tubers in fall 'just before or after a light frost and allow the tubers to dry in a warm, dry location for 1 to 2 weeks,' says Melinda.
+Elephants ears will not survive frosts, so if you live in a colder zone, dig up the tubers in fall 'just before or after a light frost and allow the tubers to dry in a warm, dry location for 1 to 2 weeks,' says Melinda.

 In marginally hardy areas – zones 7 to 11 – mulch elephant ears in winter with shredded leaves and lawn grass to help increase the plant's survival.